 A12's modeling platform provides tools to quickly create and maintain parts of an application without programming skills.

-SIMPLE MODEL EDITOR A12's runtime platform provides the flexibility to develop low code applications in combination with professional custom software development and system integration which evolve into fully integrated enterprise applications.
+A12's runtime platform provides the flexibility to develop enterprise applications with a low code approach, professional custom software development and system integration.